Please review Section VII. Credit For Work At Other Schools in the Academic Regulations for more information.

 Students interested in visiting another institution must submit a Transfer Credit Petition before applying and enrolling at the other institution.
 If approved, a letter of good standing (indicating permission to take courses) will be produced.
 (Do not request a separate letter of good standing.)
-It is the student’s responsibility to inquire with the other institution as to application procedures and deadlines, as well as arranging for an official transcript to be submitted to the Records Office once the courses are complete.
+It is the student’s responsibility to inquire with the other institution as to application procedures and deadlines, as well as arranging for an official transcript to be submitted to the Office of the Registrar once the courses are complete.

 Enrollment at U.C.
 Berkeley School of Law

 Hastings students may take up to 8 units (of the 34 unit transfer credit maximum) at Berkeley Law through the Consortium Law Program for Inter-school Enrollment at a cost of $15 per course.

 At the first class meeting, inform the instructor that you wish to take the class and obtain his/her signature approval on the Berkeley Law form.
 Faculty approval does not guarantee your admission to the class.

 *** To ensure your request is processed on time, please submit your petition and Berkeley Law application no later than 3 weeks prior to the start of the next semester.

 JD students who are interested in taking a tax or other law school class at the University of San Francisco may do so at no cost (one class per semester) under a new Consortium Agreement with USF.